AlexJanse/cMut/README.md

 [RStudio](https://www.rstudio.com/)

 ### Install
+(WARNING: following code is not yet applicable!)
 Start R (or RStudio) and use the following command:
 ```
 install.packages("cMut")
 ```